-Both interventions were performed.
+Both interventions were similarly performed.
 Before starting the treatment, the team explained to the parents the procedure and the care needs.
 We also stressed that the adhesion of parents to the treatment is a prerequisite for success.
-Therefore, they were given clear instructions about the use of the splint and the importance of compl with the protocol.
+Therefore, they were given clear instructions about the use of the splint and the importance of rigorously complying with the protocol.
 During the sessions, the parents were asked if they complied with the guidelines given and if they experienced any difficulty.
-The treatment was divided by stages, always adapted to each case: (1) Stage of deformities reduction: the first , with physiotherapy daily; (2) Stage of maintenance: from 4th month until pre-standing, with physiotherapy or times a week.
-The parents were trained by the physiotherapist to perform daily stretching, taping, splinting and exercises; and performed these tasks in some sessions in order to check the training; (3) Stage of standing and walking: passive mobilizations, with active physiotherapy or times a week, adapted to motor development of the child (ome manipulations and active physiotherapy are shown in Figures 1 and 2, respectively).
+The treatment was divided by stages, always adapted to each case: (1) Stage of deformities reduction: the first 3 mo, with physiotherapy daily; (2) Stage of maintenance: from 4th month until pre-standing, with physiotherapy two or three times a week.
+The parents were trained by the physiotherapist to perform daily stretching, taping, splinting and exercises; and performed these tasks in some sessions in order to check the training; (3) Stage of standing and walking: passive mobilizations, with active physiotherapy one or two times a week, adapted to the motor development of the child (some manipulations and active physiotherapy are shown in Figures 1 and 2, respectively).
 In those cases in which we observed a slight adduct of the forefoot when the child walked, a flexible bandage was applied to use with the footwear in order to improve the support and realign the foot with the leg.

-The manipulations were daily with gentle joint tractions with the child stress-free, each session lasted 30 min per foot and was done by the same physiotherapist.
+The manipulations were performed daily with gentle joint tractions with the child stress-free, each session lasted 30 min per foot and was done by the same physiotherapist.
 In each bimonthly consultation, the feet were rated again using the Dimeglio-Bensahel scale[20] in order to objectify the improvement achieved (also, a series of photographs of the feet were taken); a score ≤ 5 was considered good enough, and > 5 not good enough.
-If at mo the treatment was no longer effective, the evolution was considered stabilized and two surgeons evaluated the need for surgery and the optimal time to perform it.
-In our hospital it was generally between 1011 mo old; the surgeon considered that upon re-initiation of physiotherapy post-surgery, the child would be prepared stand up, and this contribute to maintaining the correction of the equine of the calcaneus.
-According to the clinical assessment, we estimated that for the feet that did not exceed 90 degrees ankle dorsiflexion a percutaneous heel-cord tenotomy was scheduled.
-When the calcaneus remained elevated with contracture of the posterior soft tissues without reaching 90 degrees of dorsiflexion of the ankle, a limited release was scheduled ( tendon lengthening, with subtalar and tibiotalar capsulotomy).
+If at 8 mo of age the treatment was no longer effective, the evolution was considered stabilized and two surgeons evaluated the need for surgery and the optimal time to perform it.
+In our hospital, it was generally between 10-11 mo old; the surgeon considered that upon re-initiation of physiotherapy post-surgery, the child would be prepared to stand up, and this contributed to maintaining the correction of the equine of the calcaneus.
+According to the clinical assessment, we estimated that for the feet that did not exceed 90 degrees ankle dorsiflexion, a percutaneous heel-cord tenotomy was scheduled.
+When the calcaneus remained elevated with contracture of the posterior soft tissues without reaching 90 degrees of dorsiflexion of the ankle, a limited release was scheduled (Achilles tendon lengthening, with subtalar and tibiotalar capsulotomy).
 In specific cases, limited surgery could be supplemented with release of the adductor hallucis, and/or plantar fascia through a mini-incision; these were noted as nonrelease surgeries).
 When the foot was not corrected, and kept triple deformation and stiffness, a complete release (extensive posteromedial release) would be indicated.
-The surgery was a complementary intervention and was tailored to the specific needs of each case, to be as conservative as possible.
-The feet were not X-rayed at time of revision.
+The surgery was a complementary intervention and was tailored to the specific needs of each case, with an intent to be as conservative as possible.
+The feet were not X-rayed at the time of revision.